Institute for Astronomy

 The IfA is committed to advancing equality and diversity, welcoming applications from everyone irrespective of gender, age, (dis)ability, race, nationality, carer status, religion or belief, and sexual orientation.
 We shortlist interview candidates anonymously to minimize any unconscious biases in our initial candidate selection.

 Please fill in the IfA Anonymous Application Form (to edit it, you will need to make your own copy of the Google Doc: File > Make a copy) and follow the instructions on the form for submission.
-This form cannot exceed one page and should be emailed directly to Trent.Dupuy@ed.ac.uk.
+This form must not exceed one page and must be emailed directly to Trent.Dupuy@ed.ac.uk.
 The filename of the PDF you email in should include your UUN as well as the unique project codes of all projects you are interested in.
 See the table below for the project codes.
 For example, if your UUN is S1234567, and you are interested in projects A, E, F, and N, then the filename of the PDF you submit by email should be: S1234567_AEFN.pdf

-Your 1-page PDF must be submitted by email to Trent.Dupuy@ed.ac.uk by the deadline of 8th January 2024.
+Your 1-page PDF must be submitted by email to Trent.Dupuy@ed.ac.uk by the deadline of 6th January 2025.

 Code Supervisor(s) Project Title